 Acknowledgements

 The authors would like to thank Harvey Richardson of Cray Inc. for his invaluable advice on the ARCHER file systems and software.
-We would also like to thank the DiRAC and JASMIN facilities for providing time on their systems to run the benchmarks.
+We would also like to thank the Cirrus, DiRAC and JASMIN facilities for providing time on their systems to run the benchmarks.